-Request official copies of either the ACT or the SAT scores to be sent to the Director of Admissions.
-This is done automatically if you specify our college ACT number 0707 or our SAT number 5970 when you register for these tests.
+Request official copies of either the ACT, CLT, or SAT scores to be sent to the Director of Admissions.
+This is done automatically if you specify our college ACT number 0707 or SAT number 5970 or if you choose PCC from the list of CLT colleges when you register for these tests.

-Request work and scholarship applications if needed, or apply online at pcci.edu.
+Submit work and scholarship applications online at pcci.edu if needed.

-Complete the Medical Screening and Immunization History form which will be sent to you.
+Complete the Medical Screening and Immunization History form, available online in the Download Center.